Roman question: Dilemma

 Pope Pius IX and succeeding popes Leo XIII, Pius X, Benedict XV, and Pius XI took great care not to recognize the legitimacy of the Italian government following the capture of Rome.
-Several options were considered, including giving the city a status similar to that of Moscow at the time (which, despite being the capital of Russia, was not the seat of government), but there was widespread agreement that Rome must be the capital to ensure the survival of the new state.
+Several options were considered, but there was widespread agreement that Rome must be the capital to ensure the survival of the new state.
 However, Victor Emmanuel II of Italy refused to take residence in the Quirinal Palace, and foreign powers were likewise uneasy with the move.
 The British ambassador noted the apparent contradiction of a secular government sharing the city with a religious government, while the French foreign minister wrote:

 If [Italy] would consent to view Florence as the seat of government, it would solve the Papal question.
 It would show great sense, and the political credit it would thereby garner, as well as the honor, would offer a considerable advantage...Rome, under royal rule—an integral part of the Italian nation, but remaining Holy or, better yet, the Dominant center of the domain of the faith—would lose none of its prestige and would redound to Italy's credit.
 And conciliation would then come about naturally, because the pope would become accustomed to seeing himself as living in his own home, not having a king around.

 However, the government refused such suggestions and the king eventually took up residence in the Quirinal Palace.
 Regarded by Roman citizens as the ultimate sign of authority in the city, the Quirinal had been built and used by previous popes.
 When asked for the keys, Pius IX reportedly said, "Whom do these thieves think they are kidding asking for the keys to open the door?
 Let them knock it down if they like.
 Bonaparte's soldiers, when they wanted to seize Pius VI, came through the window, but even they did not have the effrontery to ask for the keys".
 A locksmith was later hired.